-Yohei Sasakawa, chairman of The Nippon Foundation, has in recent years devoted a large amount of time and effort to promoting the human rights of people who are affected by leprosy.
+Yohei Sasakawa, Chairman of The Nippon Foundation, has in recent years devoted a large amount of time and effort to promoting the human rights of people who are affected by leprosy.
 One facet of his effort has been the annual delivery of a Global Appeal to End Stigma and Discrimination against People Affected by Leprosy.
-This appeal has been an attempt, both to raise public awareness through the media, and to draw in the support of world leaders, representatives of people affected by leprosy, and organizations concerned with human rights in general.
+This appeal has sought to raise public awareness through the media, while also drawing the support of world leaders, representatives of people affected by leprosy, and organizations concerned with human rights in general.

-As a part of his many activities on behalf of people around the world who have been affected by leprosy, Yohei Sasakawa has since 2006 lead Global Appeals to End Stigma and Discrimination against People Affected by Leprosy.
+As one of his many activities on behalf of people around the world who have been affected by leprosy, Yohei Sasakawa has since 2006 led Global Appeals to End Stigma and Discrimination against People Affected by Leprosy.

-The appeals, which have all been held on or near World Leprosy Day, have each been made by different groups of people, but have all had the same basic objective: the restoration of the dignity and human rights of people affected by leprosy.
-Affected people include the family and relatives of those who have actually fought with the disease—all whose lives have been disrupted by the terrible stigma that leprosy engenders.
+The Appeals, which have all been held on or near World Leprosy Day, have each been made together with different groups of people, but have all had the same basic objective: the restoration of the dignity and human rights of people affected by leprosy.
+Affected people include all whose lives have been disrupted by the terrible stigma that leprosy engenders, including the family and relatives of those who have actually fought the disease.
 Individuals have been cast out of society, families have been torn apart, and those who have been cured find that social attitudes continue to wall them out, even today.
-In today's world, where leprosy is easily curable, the social attitudes that engender these human rights violations are insupportable.
-Through these Global Appeals, Sasakawa hopes to bring the attention of the world to this surprisingly widespread and tenacious problem to the world’s attention.
+In today’s world, where leprosy is easily curable, the social attitudes that give rise to these human rights violations are insupportable.
+Through these Global Appeals, Mr. Sasakawa hopes to bring this surprisingly widespread and tenacious problem to the world’s attention.

-In 2006, Sasakawa led a group of world leaders and Nobel Peace Prize laureates in announcing the first Global Appeal from Delhi, India.
-In 2007, representatives of people affected by leprosy joined him in making the appeal from Manila.
-In 2008, Sasakawa took the appeal to London, where he was joined by eight international organizations working in the field of human rights.
-Global Appeal 2009, also launched in London, brought together leaders of different religious faiths to affirm that discrimination arising from leprosy is not acceptable in today's world.
+In 2006, Mr. Sasakawa led a group of world leaders and Nobel Peace Prize laureates in announcing the first Global Appeal from New Delhi, India.
+In 2007, representatives of people affected by leprosy joined him in making the Appeal from Manila.
+In 2008, Mr. Sasakawa took the Appeal to London, where he was joined by eight international organizations working in the field of human rights.
+Global Appeal 2009, also launched in London, brought together leaders of different religious faiths to affirm that discrimination arising from leprosy is not acceptable in today’s world.
 In Mumbai, Global Appeal 2010 was endorsed by 15 business leaders, expressing their support for the social integration and economic empowerment of those affected by the disease.
-In 2011, the heads of one hundred of the world’s leading educational institutions signed Global Appeal 2011, which was launched in Beijing, highlighting the message that education can serve to challenge stigma and enable people to overcome social and economic barriers.
-In 2012, medical professionals representing the World Medical Association and medical associations around the world have put their names to the Appeal, saying they have "the first responsibility to set the record straight" regarding the many myths and misconceptions surrounding the disease.
-Launched in Sao Paulo, Brazil, the Appeal was endorsed by the president of the World Medical Association (WMA), Dr. José Luiz Gomes do Amaral, and the heads of more than 50 national medical associations.
-Global Appeal 2013 (London) received the backing of the International Bar Association and its member organizations, who called for the abolition of discriminatory laws and regulations relating to leprosy.
+In 2011, the heads of one hundred of the world’s leading educational institutions signed Global Appeal 2011, which was launched in Beijing and highlighted the message that education can serve to challenge stigma and enable people to overcome social and economic barriers.
+In 2012, medical professionals representing the World Medical Association and medical associations around the world put their names to the Appeal, launched in Sao Paulo, Brazil.
+Global Appeal 2013 (London) received the backing of the International Bar Association and its member organizations, who called for the abolition of discriminatory laws and regulations related to leprosy.

 More information about the Global Appeal and about leprosy, as well as a message from Mr. Sasakawa, is available via the links at the bottom of this page.

 |GA2016||Junior Chamber International||Tokyo, Japan|